Vang Vieng Entry Requirements

 Passport

-Must be valid for at least 6 months beyond entry date with blank pages
+Must be valid for at least six months beyond entry date and have one blank visa page for the ink stamp.

 Arrival/Departure Card